ionic-team/ionic-site/content/docs/pro/identity-vault/index.md

 See
 [biometricAuth()](https://github.com/ionic-team/enterprise-auth/blob/3d9a96bdda94de0071474147f65a0e727bfb712b/demo/src/pages/login/login.ts#L65) in `login.ts`.

-# Autmatically adding your token to requests
+# Automatically adding your token to requests

 If you'd like to automatically add your authorization token from your user service to every request, you can follow along with the simple example at `demo/src/services/http-interceptor.ts`.